CMPA (Cow’s Milk Protein Allergy)

-If your child has been diagnosed with a cow’s milk protein allergy (CMPA), or you think they might have CMPA, you might be feeling overwhelmed right now.
+If your child has been diagnosed with a CMPA allergy (Cow’s milk protein allergy), or you think they might have CMPA, you might be feeling overwhelmed right now.
 Don’t worry, we’re here to help!
-In this blog post, we’ll give you all the information you need to know about CMPA.
+In this blog post, we’ll give you all the information you need to know about CMPA including symptoms, diagnosis, and treatment options.

 Cow’s Milk Protein Allergy (CMPA) also commonly referred to as Cow’s Milk Allergy (CMA) is a reaction by the immune system to one or more proteins found in cow’s milk.
+When you have a CMPA and consume cow’s milk or other dairy products, your immune system registers the proteins as harmful and releases histamine.
 The proteins that most commonly trigger an allergic reaction are beta-lactoglobulin and casein.

 CMPA Fact: Cow's Milk Protein Allergy (CMPA) affects 2 - 4.5% of infants under the age of one